Moluccas

 Leader: James Eaton

 The long island of Seram still supports vast forests, particularly along its mountainous spine within the huge Manusela National Park.
 It is here that we will spend much of our time, since the vast majority of the islands endemics can now be found from a road which cuts through the park without the need for expedition-style treks into the mountains as used to be the case!
 Prime target here is the delightful pink-hued Salmon-crested Cockatoo but there are many others to find including Streaky-breasted Fantail, Grey-hooded and Rufescent Heleia, Seram Honeyeater, Seram Oriole, Seram Friarbird, Seram Golden Bulbul, Seram Imperial Pigeon and with a great deal of luck, the rare Purple-naped Lory.
 Also within the forest we will keep a look out for two likely splits; Seram Leaf Warbler and the Skulking Seram Grasshopper Warbler.
 Overhead we might find soaring Gurney's or Pygmy Eagles or catch sight of a Rufous-necked Sparrowhawk passing by, meanwhile both the stunning Lazuli Kingfisher and wacky Long-crested Myna prefer to survey their areas from high, exposed branches.
-A visit to some offshore islands will hopefully produce the locally abundant, be seemingly nomadic Olive Honeyeater and Forsten's Scrubfowl.
-Night-time explorations should locate the recently split Seram Boobook, and possibly even a recently described endemic taxon of Tyto owl.
+Night-time explorations should locate the recently split Seram Boobook, Moluccan Scops Owl and the Masked Owl here that is sometimes split as an endemic species.

 Boano

-As an exciting side trip we were the first bird tour company to visit here for the Critically Endangered Boano Monarch, endemic to the small island of Boano adjacent to Seram which we refound here in 2011, more than 17 years since the last sighting.
-Also on the island is an endemic race of Common Paradise-kingfisher and Seram Fantail (a split from Northern).
+As an exciting side trip we were the first bird tour company to visit here for the Critically Endangered Boano Monarch, endemic to the small island of Boano adjacent to Seram, which we refound here in 2011, more than 17 years since the last sighting.
+Also on the island is an endemic race of Common Paradise-kingfisher (hs has also been split off, along with Seram and Buru races as Amboyna Paradise-kingfisher) and Seram Fantail (a split from Northern).

 Buru

-This little-visited island hosts more than 20 endemics including highlights such as Buru Racquet-tail, Tawny-backed Fantail, Buru Warbling-flycatcher, Buru Golden Bulbul, Buru Cuckooshrike, Buru Fantail (split from Northern), Buru Friarbird, Buru Oriole, Buru Monarch and Buru Green Pigeon among others, and by driving high into the mountains we will hope to find some of the islands rarities like Buru Thrush, Buru Honeyeater, Buru Myzomela, Buru Leaf Warbler, Buru Grasshopper-warbler, Buru Mountain Pigeon and even a very slim chance of three of the most little-known species in all of Indonesia - Black-lored Parrot, Buru Lorikeet and Madanga Pipit, all of which we've seen in the past here.
+This little-visited island holds more than 20 endemics, and again is nearly all roadside birding.
+Endemics include Buru Racquet-tail, Tawny-backed Fantail, Buru Warbling-flycatcher, Buru Golden Bulbul, Buru Cuckooshrike, Buru Fantail (split from Northern), Buru Friarbird, Buru Oriole, Buru Monarch and Buru Green Pigeon among others, and by driving high into the mountains we will hope to find some of the islands rarities like Buru Thrush, Buru Honeyeater, Buru Myzomela, Buru Leaf Warbler, Buru Grasshopper-warbler, Buru Mountain Pigeon and even a very slim chance of three of the most little-known species in all of Indonesia - Black-lored Parrot, Buru Lorikeet and Madanga Pipit, all of which we've seen in the past here.
 The excitement again continues after dark with Lesser (or Australasian) Masked Owl and Buru Boobook, the latter we recently sound recorded for the first time and found it to be highly distinct from its Seram counterpart.

 Kai Kecil and Kai Besar

-The islands of Kai Kecil and Kai Besar lying far to the southeast of Seram, form the major part of the Kai archipelago.
-Most of our birding will be on Kai Kecil where most of the endemics can be found in the remaining scraps of forest; Kai Coucal, Kai (White-tailed) Monarch and Kai Kecil White-eye.
+The islands of Kai Kecil and Kai Besar lying far to the southeast of Seram, in South Moluccas, form the major part of the Kai archipelago.
+Most of our birding will be on Kai Kecil where most of the endemics can be found in the remaining scraps of forest, again from the roadside - Kai Coucal, Kai (White-tailed) Monarch and Kai Kecil White-eye.
 A side trip to the hillier Kai Besar is required to find Kai Besar White-eye, plus Kai Leaf Warbler which like the Buru and Seram Leaf Warblers still languishes within Island Leaf Warbler despite their very distinctive appearance and songs.
+In addition, Kai Cicadabird, Wallace's Fruit Dove, Yellow-capped Pygmy Parrot, Rufous-sided/Banda Sea Gerygone and both Papuan and Banda Sea Pittas are present.

 Ambon